top of page

 BACKGROUND

-The Joyne Primary Integrated School is located in the Nyanza Province of Kenya, Africa.
+The Joyno Integrated Primary School is located in the Nyanza Province of Kenya, Africa.
 Its 2.47 acres are in West Rachuonyo Sub County, Kokoth A Kataa location, a sub country of Homa Bay County.
 The school was established by the Roman Catholic Church in 1982 on land donated by the community at the foot of Mount Homa, popularly known as

 Homa Hills.